built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 A new npm command **"npm run setup"** has also been introduced that takes advantage of our npm workspaces support and installs from the root directory and then builds the sample you are currently in and the common directory.

 Samples that used the apps.json file can still do so but most will be updated to point to the apps.json file in common (so there is consistency across samples).
 The manifest for samples that point to the common/apps.json have a new setting in the manifest appProvider section.
-This tells the sample which manifestTypes from within the apps.json file you wish to support (e.g. only customize-workspace supports inline-view as a manifestType as it is supported by the sample and will not be recognised by the workspace api).
+This tells the sample which manifestTypes from within the apps.json file you wish to support (e.g. only customize-workspace supports inline-view as a manifestType as it is supported by the sample and will not be recognized by the workspace api).

 # Migrate from a previous version - From v6.0 to v7.0